Leonardo at RIAT 2025

 JAS-39C Gripen

-The Swedish Air Force’s SAAB Gripen combat aircraft showcased its power and manoeuvrability during the weekend's flying displays, and will also be on static display.
+The Swedish Air Force’s SAAB Gripen combat aircraft will showcase its power and manoeuvrability during the weekend's flying displays.
 Leonardo’s association with the Gripen programme dates back to 2009, since when the aircraft has been equipped with several of the company’s radars, sensors and avionics systems.

 Other aircraft flying

-On the Saturday and Sunday, the Czech Air Force flew their PZL-Świdnik medium-size twin-engine W-3 Sokol helicopter.
+Over the weekend, the Czech Air Force will fly their PZL-Świdnik medium-size twin-engine W-3 Sokol helicopter.

 Static Display

-More than 170 fixed and rotary-wing aircraft were on display in the static area during RIAT, including the Royal Navy's twin-engine multi-mission AW159 Wildcat and multi-role AW101 Merlin helicopters, the Italian Air Force's T-346 jet trainer and the Qatar Emiri Air Force's Eurofighter Typhoon.
+More than 100 fixed and rotary-wing aircraft will be on display in the static area during RIAT, including the Royal Navy's multi-role AW101 Merlin helicopters, the Italian Air Force's T-346& jet trainer and the Qatar Emiri Air Force's Eurofighter Typhoon.

-Leonardo's AW139, AW169 and AW189 helicopters were also in the static display.
-The multi-mission AW139 brings an unrivalled pedigree, as the best-selling twin-engine helicopter in its class with more than 1,000 units in service with customers worldwide.
+Leonardo's multi-mission AW139 will also be in the static display.
+It brings an unrivalled pedigree, as the best-selling twin-engine helicopter in its class with more than 1,000 units in service with customers worldwide.

 Global Combat Air Programme (GCAP) & Generation Tempest